-Over the years I have had clients struggle to know how to start a friendship.
+Over the years I have had clients struggle to know how to meet new people and make friends.
 They have also not known how to check if the potential companion was emotionally safe.
 They wanted cues to show them whether to continue investing time in a new connection.

 After offering them the four steps below most of them report transformative success.
 They make friends!
 Ultimately, these healthy relationships help them build their well-being and resilience.